hvbr1s/certobot/pinecone_pipeline/update_scripts/md_output/invariants.md

 Often, the proof that an invariant is preserved depends on another invariant, or on an external assumption about the system.
 These assumptions can be written in preserved blocks.

-Caution: Adding require statements to preserved blocks can be a source of unsoundness, since the invariants are only guaranteed to hold if the requirements are true for every method invocation.
+Adding require statements to preserved blocks can be a source of unsoundness, since the invariants are only guaranteed to hold if the requirements are true for every method invocation.

 Recall that the Prover checks that a method preserves an invariant by first requiring the invariant (the prestate check), then executing the method, and then asserting the invariant (the poststate check).
 Preserved blocks are executed after the prestate check but before executing the method.
 They usually consist of require or requireInvariant statements, although other commands are also possible.